Fernando-Lozano/ladderLogic/README.md

 - flash.js (for save, clear, and load)

 ## Tasks:
+- maybe try lowering highlight before components and just listen for component click to add text
 - size grid, components, linewidth, and text until satisfied

 ## Todo on main: